prodigy-rejoice/cart-it/README.md

-# HNG TASH 3
+# HNG TASH 3,now 4

-This is HNG Task 3 - it is a pixel-perfect implementation of a Timbu Shop Design from a great designer.
+This is HNG Task 4 - it is a pixel-perfect and logical implementation of a Timbu Shop Design from a great designer.

 ## App Information
 - This app was perfectly cloned from a Figma link.
 The link is provided below.